ClipArtGSD75Right.gif (1498 bytes)

 Sometimes unforeseen circumstances force German Shepherd owners to seek a new home for their dog(s).
 This page serves to link such individuals with potential new owners--and to help prevent the tragedy of owners surrendering their pets to a shelter.

 GSRSV is not involved in the adoption process of dogs listed on this page.
 Individuals interested in adopting a dog listed below should contact the owner directly at the phone number or e-mail listed.
-Because GSRSV is unable to observe and evaluate the dogs listed here, I cannot take responsibility for their temperament or health.
+Because GSRSV is has not evaluated the dogs listed here, I cannot take responsibility for their temperament or health.

 If you are an owner interested in listing your German Shepherd Dog(s) here, please see How to Place a Dog Through GSRSV